 Better yet, as I said during the FFVII Journal, FFVIII brings the human-proportioned battle models of FFVII into the overworld, and it feels like a vast improvement, and is certainly more internally consistent!
 Since typing that, I have heard some fans say that the larger models aren’t as expressive as the chibi models from FFVII, but so far I haven’t seen that as a problem, and as a matter of fact, I’ve been feeling quite the opposite?

 Speaking of FFVII, I find that FFVIII’s maps are a great improvement over VII’s, and I can usually tell where I am and what I’m doing at any given second.
-Sadly, there are a few dozen exceptions that make me wish they had kept FFVII’s button that would reveal all the maps’ hotspots and exits (which originated in FFVII’s international releases), but it’s usually not necessary, and so I don’t mind its absence overall.
+Sadly, there have been a few dozen exceptions that make me wish they had kept FFVII’s button that would reveal all the maps’ hotspots and exits (which originated in FFVII’s international releases), but it’s usually not necessary, and so I don’t mind its absence overall.
 We’re doing good!

 Quistis says that today is the day of the field exam, and she and Squall head off to some other location.
-Along the way, Quistis introduced her habit of finishing Squall’s sentences, because she thinks he’s an incredibly predictable person.
+Along the way, Quistis introduced her habit of finishing Squall’s sentences because she thinks he’s an incredibly predictable person.
 She dares him to prove her wrong and he, just as she predicted, does nothing of the sort.
 As these little character moments were going by, we get a good look at our location: Balamb Garden, a school for soldiers and mercenaries.
 And wow, it is presented in the strangest way.
 Full disclosure right from the off: I’ve never attended a military school, and certainly not a Japanese military school like, say, the National Defence Academy.
 That said, I don’t get the impression that real military schools influenced the design of Balamb Garden outside of coincidence.
 Rather, FFVIII’s dev staff appears to have created Balamb by taking a non-military Japanese school (seemingly high schools, though pardon me if it better resembles a Japanese junior college, college, or otherwise) and accounted for the military experience by changing the high school formula in… exactly zero ways.

 Okay, okay, I take it back, there are changes, but they are entirely walled off from the seemingly unmodified elements that came wholesale from Japanese high schools.
 For example, this building has an entire wing stuffed with dangerous monsters not a very considerable walk away from the cafeteria.
-It’s… it’s nothing but silliness, and never comes off as anything other than silliness either, which is a pretty pathetic thing to have to say about the game’s opening premise.
+It’s… it’s nothing but silliness, and never comes off as anything other than silliness either, which is a pretty pathetic thing to have to say about the opening’s central premise.
 There’s a school festival and club events completely split off from the slaughtering, the uniforms that look sort of like militarized versions of high school uniforms… honestly, I can imagine a modern-day parody anime with characters in unmodified high school uniforms and plot elements following FFVIII beat for beat, the only difference being that the parody show would come from a more post-modern 2018, and that the parody show would be actually self-aware with pauses for laughter, whereas FFVIII is going into this foolish, naïve and bursting with tonally inappropriate drama.
 It’s not the worst thing I’ve ever seen, but every time the high school stuff trips over the mercenary stuff or vice versa, I was laughing, and a little harder than I think they intended.
 In any event, welcome to Persona Final Fantasy.
 I guess I’m trying to say that it’s been done, and would be done again, and both more naturally than this.
 In fact, Persona 2 Innocent Sin was released within weeks of FFVIII!
 What a weird little vogue.

 Squall and Quistis arrive at a classroom where several classmates, including Seifer, are already waiting.
 It’s homeroom, and Quistis announces that the rumours are true: the super-important field exam is today. …Wait, hold on, the field exam is a surprise?
-I mean, I guess there’s something to be said for this, and we later get a justification for it being like this, but hold your horses, there’s still time for FFVIII to dig itself into a hole.
+I mean, I guess there’s something to be said for this, and we later get a justification for it being this way, but hold your horses, there’s still time for FFVIII to dig itself into a hole.
 We learn that the field test is only open to those who have passed a written test, which Squall has completed, but as the scene goes on we also learn that they have to go through an initial trial in a nearby cave, which they have to do without knowing when their field exam will be.
-Naturally, Squall hasn’t done this step and says it’s because of his injury.
+Naturally, Squall hasn’t done this step, but says it’s because of his injury.
 The injury he took this morning.
-It’s not clear if this is just a garbage academic system that springs surprise exams on people without actually giving them time to prepare, or if Squall is just a garbage student who passed on doing the trial for god knows how long, or some silly combination of the two?
+It’s not clear if this is just a garbage academic system that springs surprise final exams on people without actually giving them time to prepare, or if Squall is just a garbage student who passed on doing the trial for god knows how long, or some silly combination of the two?

 Quistis dismisses homeroom and asks to talk to Squall to tell him about his missing the trial, and to encourage him to do it right away with her supervision.
-We were also introduced to Quistis’ many groupies, the “Trepies,” one of which (not necessarily the ones in the class at the moment, this line comes from a digital message board), actually identifies as a groupie?
+During this scene, we were also introduced to Quistis’ many groupies, the “Trepies,” one of which (not necessarily the ones in the class at the moment, this line comes from a digital message board), actually identifies as a groupie?
 Oh, by the way, did I mention that Quistis uses whips in combat?
 Whips, sex magnet, supposed to be an older woman who takes a special interest in a much younger man… just pulled that one out of a cliché barrel, didn’t you Nomura?
 I’d call this a bit of a plunge from the characterization of FFVII, but FFVII is already in my personal pit thanks to Cait Sith and Cait Sith alone, so FFVIII is still in the lead for the time being.

 Unfortunately, all this info-dumping means we’re almost at the end of my FF word limit.
 This is partially the game’s fault, as it’s been infodumping all this time and is going to keep infodumping for the foreseeable future.
 But it’s also partially partially my fault, what with the addition of mocap credits, plus a whole pile of personal observations that stem from having a full recording of our playthrough (like with FFT but with a full-sized jRPG!).
-Plus, you can sort of expect that there’ll be more to say about the opening hours of a game as they get bigger with time.
+Plus, you can sort of expect that there’ll be more to say about the opening hours of these games as they get bigger with time.
 FFVII only sidestepped the problem by (politely) starting with a tutorial mission.